primitivefinance/arbiter-dispute-game/specification.md

 # Dispute Game Simulation Specifications

-This document aims to dial in on a specification and scope for the Primitive team to audit the disputed game with Arbiter simulations.
+This document aims to dial in on a specification and scope for the Primitive team to audit the Dispute Game with Arbiter simulations.
 For the purpose of this document we consider a `Claim` to be a move in the dispute game.

 ## Scope